 Tree Planting FAQ

 Each year, we grow and plant 15 to 20 million seedlings made up of eight different species.
 These seedlings have been carefully selected across the region from vigorous trees growing naturally in the forest.
 This commitment guarantees a sustainable wood supply for generations.
-Since our company began its planting program almost 60 years ago we have planted over 1 billion trees – a national record in Canada.
+Since our company began its planting program also 60 years ago, we have planted over one billion trees; a national record in Canada.

 Each crew consists of one crew foreman, one tree care operations assistant and 10-12 planters.
 The crews work three days on and one day off for the season.
 Each planter will be paid for their individual production by the number of trees they plant each day, at $0.12 per tree.
 Each planter, on average, plants 2,000 seedlings per day.